piecepackr/ppgames/README.rst

    :alt: Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.
    :target: http://www.repostatus.org/#wip

-``ppgames`` is an R_ package with functions that help generate piecepack_ game graphics, rulesets, and books as well as functions to parse "Portable Piecepack Notation" files and a Fuji-san solver.
+``ppgames`` is an R_ package with functions that help generate piecepack_ game graphics, rulesets, and books as well as functions to parse `Portable Piecepack Notation (PPN) files <https://trevorldavis.com/piecepackr/portable-piecepack-notation.html>`_ and a `Fuji-san <https://www.ludism.org/ppwiki/Fuji-san>`_ solver.
+This package uses the piecepackr_ package.

 .. _piecepack: http://www.ludism.org/ppwiki/HomePage
 .. _piecepackr: https://github.com/piecepackr/piecepackr